Pyramid Head: In other media

+Pyramid Head makes brief appeareances in the 2026 film Return to Silent Hill.

 He also makes a cameo appearance in the 2008 Silent Hill comic book Sinner's Reward, published by IDW Publishing.
 The writer, Tom Waltz, later said he regretted the cameo, which only functioned as fan service.
 To him, Pyramid Head is a psychological construct created for James; however, he stated that: "At the same time, I don't think that ruined the comic.
 Some people really liked it.
 To some people, Pyramid Head should be in all the stories because they do like him."
 Additionally, the character was portrayed from October 2 to 31, 2009, in the haunted attraction Sinister Pointe, based on Silent Hill, in Orange County, California, United States.
 Merchandise featuring Pyramid Head includes action figurines.

-He also makes a cameo appearance in the 2019 video game Katana Zero, produced by game developer Askiisoft.
-The cameo occurs in the "Studio 51" level, where once all enemies have been dealt with, on the way back to the elevator the character can be seen slowly approaching the player, damaging them as the illusion of the moment crumbles once it's revealed that it's not the actual character itself, but a robotic recreation made as a prop for the studio (this area of the level pays tribute to the video game series Silent Hill, although here it is renamed as "Quiet Hills").

-Pyramid Head's most recent appearance is a brief cameo in season 3's fourth episode of Smiling Friends.